 Fun Fact: These eels have a symbiotic relationship with fish like neon gobies, who effectively clean dead skin and leftover food particles off them.
 Some of these fish will even climb into the eel’s mouth for better cleaning abilities.

-Your fascination will grow as you discover the variety of species in our Pipes and Ponies Gallery.
+Your fascination will grow as you discover the variety of species in our Reef Secrets Gallery.
 Filled with a variety of seahorse and pipehorse species – from pot-bellied to dwarf – you’ll want to get up close to these amazing habitats.
 Learn how seahorses reproduce, eat and survive, and how these animals have inspired millions of years of folklore and fairytales.

 Animal Spotlight: Pot-Bellied Seahorse